edgio-docs/edgio-docs/src/pages/guides/upgrading.md

   You cannot skip versions when migrating your {{ PRODUCT }} properties.

-  For example, if your propery is currently using version 4, then you must migrate to version 5.
-Once you have succesfully migrated to version 5, you may proceed to migrate your property to version 6.
+  For example, if your property is currently using version 4, then you must migrate to version 5.
+Once you have successfully  migrated to version 5, you may proceed to migrate your property to version 6.

 </Callout>